omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 # Run update_instance_dates and update_instance_hidden every day

-## 6/24/19
-(uploaded at work)
-- test_models.py
-- models.py (doesn't require anything)

-## 6/25/29
+## 6/30/19
-(uploaded at work)
+(uploaded at home)
-- movements_list.py
-- test_models.py
-- test_forms.py
-- models.py (doesn't require anything)
+- models.py (requires migrations)
-- forms.py
+- views.py

-## 6/27/19
-(uploaded at work)
-- models.py (changed check_unhide function to check if date_to_unhide exists first)
-- base_generic.html
+- urls.py
 - user_page.html
-- workout_list.html
-- created workout_list.css (in metcons/static/css)
-- created workout_list.js (in metcons/static/js)
-- created user_page.css

-## 6/28/19
-(uploaded at work)
-- views.py
-- base_generic.html
+- movement_list.html
-- workout_list.html
+- workoutinstance_detail.html
-- created 3 files in static/sj
+- created request_list.html
-  - infinite.js
-  - jquery-3.4.1.js
-  - jquery.waypoints.min.js
-- created metcons/templatetags
+- created request_detail.html
-  - getlistasparam.py

-## functionality completed on 6/24/19
-- more model tests
+- schedule_instance.html
-- changed name of 2 variablse in instance functions to more clearly specify what it is

-## functionality completed on 6/25/19
+## functionality completed on 6/30/19
-- finished model tests
+- created request model
-- started and finished writing tests for forms
-- changed some help texts in forms.py
-- streamlined user create code in movements_list.py

-## functionality completed on 6/27/19
-- moved css and javascript files into the static directory and out of individual templates

-## functionality completed on 6/28/19
+  - created necessary views and urls as well as links from user page to view and accept/deny requests
-- created infinite scroll for workout_list
+- added infinite scroll to movements list and results on workoutinstance_detail
-  - currently have to include the scroll pagination in the html file not the js file. not sure why it won't work yet
-  - pagination works for all search functions
+- added an if statement to check if future dates exist on the "by the way" sentence in schedule_instance

 #### Notes:
 - can add db_index=True to fields that get ordered_by/filtered_by a lot (date fields)